 What is Orangetheory Fitness?

-How does orangetheory work?
-In general, the orangetheory works like a group circuit training where you rotate between three stations – rowing, running, and strength training.
-Every member needs to wear a heart rate monitor that is connected to the large screen and display their current heart rate.
+How does Orangetheory work?
+In general, the Orangetheory works like a group circuit training where you rotate between three stations – rowing, running, and strength training.
+Every member needs to wear a heart rate monitor that is connected to the large screen and displays their current heart rate.